jeremykenedy/laravel-exception-notifier/readme.md

     php artisan vendor:publish --tag=laravelexceptionnotifier
 ```

-#### NOTE: If upgrading to Laravel 9 from an older version of this package you will need to republish the assets with:
+#### NOTE: If upgrading to Laravel 9 or 10 from an older version of this package you will need to republish the assets with:

 ```bash
     php artisan vendor:publish --force --tag=laravelexceptionnotifier